oSharpey/cyber-obsidian/year-2/IRSM/Lecture-5.md

 ## Governance
 - the way in which an organisation is managed at the highest level, and the systems for doing this
 -  Governance of information security is a strategic planning responsibility

+## IS/IT Governance Frameworks and Models

+### ISO/IEC 38500:2015 - Governance of IT for the organization
+- international standard for the corporate governance of information technology

+### ISO/IEC 27014:2020 - Governance of information security
+- The standard specifies six high-level “action-oriented” information security governance objective
+-